tweecool/tweecool-jquery-plugin/README.md

-	action_reply_icon : Reply icon, add your HTML tags or ASCII code (Default value: '&crarr;') action_retweet_icon : Retweet icon, add your HTML tags or ASCII code (Default value: &prop;) action_favorite_icon : Favorite icon, add your HTML tags or ASCII code (Default value: '&#9733;') profile_img_url : If set to 'tweet' the profile URL will be the tweet status URL, otherwise it will be the user's profile URL (Default value: profile) show_retweeted_text : if set to 'true', this will show the original retweeted text in order to avoid truncated text (Default value: false)
+	action_reply_icon : Reply icon, add your HTML tags or ASCII code (Default value: '&crarr;') action_retweet_icon : Retweet icon, add your HTML tags or ASCII code (Default value: &prop;) action_favorite_icon : Favorite icon, add your HTML tags or ASCII code (Default value: '&#9733;') profile_img_url : If set to 'tweet' the profile image will have tweet URL, otherwise it will be the user's profile URL (Default value: profile) show_retweeted_text : if set to 'true', this will show the original retweeted text and avoid any truncated text (Default value: false)